qgis/QGIS-Documentation/source/docs/user_manual/style_library/label_settings.rst

 * the :guilabel:`Font`, from the ones available on your machine
 * the :guilabel:`Style`: along the common styles of the font, you can set whether the text should be underlined or strikeout
 * the :guilabel:`Size` that can be in :guilabel:`Points`, :guilabel:`Pixels`,
   :guilabel:`Millimeter`, :guilabel:`Map units`, :guilabel:`Meters at scale`,
   or :guilabel:`Inches`
 * the :guilabel:`Color`
 * and the :guilabel:`Opacity`.

+At the bottom, a text formats list widget shows a filterable list of text formats stored within your :ref:`style manager database <vector_style_manager>`.
-It's also the place to select from existing text formats samples or create new ones thanks to the |styleManager| :sup:`Style Manager` widget.
-Press the :guilabel:`Save format...` button to store the current text format in the :guilabel:`Style Manager`, with name and tag(s).
+This allows you to easily set text formats to match styles saved in the local style database, and also to add a new text format to the style database based on the current settings.
+Press the :guilabel:`Save format...` button to store the current text format in the :guilabel:`Style Manager`, providing a name and tag(s).

+Likewise, a label settings list widget is shown when configuring labels, allowing you to pick from the |styleManager| :sup:`Style Manager` widget or to add new styles to it.

 .. _labels_formatting: